tfwillems/HipSTR/README.md

 1. Analyze each chromosome in parallel using the **--chrom** option.
 For example, **--chrom chr2** will only genotype BED regions on chr2
 2. Split your BED file into *N* files and analyze each of the *N* files in parallel.
 This allows you to parallelize analyses in a manner similar to option 1 but can be used for increased speed if *N* is much greater than the number of chromosomes.
-3. If you have hundreds of BAM files, we recommend that you merge them into a more manageable number (10-100) using the `samtools merge` command.
-Large numbers of BAMs can lead to slow disk IO and poor performance

 ## Call Filtering
 Although **HipSTR** mitigates many of the most common sources of STR genotyping errors, it's still extremely important to filter the resulting VCFs to discard low quality calls.
 To facilitate this process, the VCF output contains various FORMAT and INFO fields that are usually indicators of problematic calls.
 The INFO fields indicate the aggregate data for a locus and, if certain flags are raised, may suggest that the entire locus should be discarded.
 In contrast, FORMAT fields are available on a per-sample basis for each locus and, if certain flags are raised, suggest that some samples' genotypes should be discarded.
 The list below includes some of these fields and how they can be informative: